|Dean Reidt's TrailTimer was the original electronic game monitor.|

 Also important to know is the effective range of the flash, which may vary from 10 to 50 feet or more.
-A flash with a low range may be OK for photographing animals coming to a feeder or on a trail where the camera can be set at close range, but may produce nothing but the glow of red eyes when photographing animals at a distance in a food plot.
+A flash with a low range may be OK for photographing animals coming to a wild game feeder or on a trail where the camera can be set at close range, but may produce nothing but the glow of red eyes when photographing animals at a distance in a food plot.
 Be sure the range will be effective for the area in which you'll be shooting.

 Among the many additional game camera features you may want to consider are these: